kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 ## 5. Conclusion

 For me this project was an extremely enlightening experience.
-I spent more than %60 of my time on implementing and testing various approaches to achieve very good lane detection results on the **harder_challenge_video** .

 The project allowed me to reflect on the various difficulties we face when attempting to use classical computer vision techniques for challenging vision tasks.
-Many of such solutions  revert to hand-crafted and elaborately fine-tuned feature detection/extraction algorithms which while may be sufficient enough for one task (e.g. project video0) require additional crafting and fine-tuning for slightly different tasks (e.g. the harder challenge video).
+Many of such solutions  revert to hand-crafted and elaborately fine-tuned feature detection/extraction algorithms which while may be sufficient enough for one task (e.g. project video0) require additional crafting and fine-tuning for slightly different tasks.I spent more than %60 of my time on implementing and testing various approaches to achieve very good lane detection results on the **harder_challenge_video** .

-Another point to consider is the time constraints.
+Another point to consider is the computational time constraints.
 While my solution is working, the time it takes to process a short clip far exceeds the length of the video.
 Any viable realtime solution must be able to process each frame fast enough so that it doesn't cause a bottleneck in providing output to an autonomous control system.

 This is one of the main advantages of deep learning based solutions: removing the tedious task of feature selection and extraction from the shoulders of the computer vision practitioner.